 Anne was newly elected in 2016.
 She is on the Buildings Committee, Planning Committee and the Finance & General Purposes Committee.
 She is also part of the Cemetery Working Group, Travel Token Working Group and the Neighbourhood Plan Steering Group.
-Additionally she is the Parish Council's representative to the Bishopstoke Memorial Hall and is one of the representatives to the CPRE.
+Additionally she is one of the representatives to the CPRE.

 Johanna was newly elected in 2016 and sits on the Planning Committee.
 She is also part of the Communications & Engagement Working Group.
 She is particularly concerned with the state of some of the grass verges around the Parish.

 Chris was newly elected to the Parish Council in 2016.
 He is on the Buildings Committee and the Planning Committee.
 He is also part of the Standing Orders Working Group.

 "I’m married to Lindsey and we have two children aged 17 and 20.
 We have lived in the parish for approaching 7 years; my mother, both of my brother in laws and sisters, and their families, also live in the parish.

 I am employed as a programme manager for a national TV & Radio Broadcasting company, based in Winchester.
 Lindsey is a teacher with over 20 years experience teaching in the local area.
 Our daughter is studying for her nursing degree at Surrey University and our son is in 6th form at BP college in Eastleigh.

 Having carried out the role of Hampshire County Councillor in Eastleigh, I hope to bring some useful experience to the role of Parish Councillor.
 It is a real privilege to have been elected as one of your councillors and I am grateful for the opportunity to serve this local community."